Bennington2006/RnaCalc/README.md

 ## Introduction

 RNA Colocalization Analysis App enables object-based colocalization analysis with quantification, implemented in Python.
 The tool is available as both a user-friendly GUI (via Streamlit) and a CLI for flexible batch processing.
 It is suitable for a wide range of biological datasets and provides automated, reproducible, and robust quantification of co-localized particles.
-The app outputs both quantitative results and visualizations for inspection.
+The app outputs quantitative results for inspection.

 ---